1and1/spritepacker-maven-plugin/README.md

 Spritepacker Maven Plugin
 =========================

 This project is a maven plugin to take a set of input images and combine them into a PNG spritesheet.
 It can also produce a JSON(P) file alongside that with descriptive information about the spritesheet layout.
 This can be plugged into other tools for a more automated approach to using a spritesheet in your project.
-Typical usage would be as part of a web project build alongside [lesscss-maven-plugin with custom JS support](http://github.com/murphybob/lesscss-maven-plugin).

 Install
 =======